john-science/python_for_scientists/classes/00_setup_and_intro/lecture_00.md

 Python should be easy to install on basically all home computers and laptops.
 There are many different versions and flavors of Python.
 This class will be built around Python v2.7, but you will probably be fine using anything above Python v2.5.

 The installation procedure depends on what operating system you have installed.
-As always, [The Hitchhiker's Guide to Python](http://docs.python-guide.org/en/latest/) has a great description of how to install for the three major operating systems.
+[The Hitchhiker's Guide to Python](http://docs.python-guide.org/en/latest/) has a great description of how to install for the three major operating systems.

  * [Windows](http://docs.python-guide.org/en/latest/starting/install/win/)
  * [Mac OS X](http://docs.python-guide.org/en/latest/starting/install/osx/)
  * [Linux](http://docs.python-guide.org/en/latest/starting/install/linux/)

 (NOTE: The above guide also explains how to install SetupTools, Pip, and VirtualEnv.
-While these are great tools worth learning, and I highly encourage it, they are not necessary for this course.)
+While these are great tools worth learning, and I highly encourage it, they are not yet necessary for this course.)

 ## What is Python?